 If your HSA is managed by Gusto (including the broker integration), you can enroll from your Gusto account and review transactions, claims, and more in the Gusto Benefits Card Manager.

-If your company offers an HSA through a third party, you can set up benefit deductions for your team.
+If your company offers an HSA through a third party, admins can set up benefit deductions for your team.

-|HSA contribution limit (employee + employer)|| |
+|Contribution limit (employee + employer)|| |

-|HSA catch-up contributions (age 55 or older)||$1000||$1000|
+|Catch-up contributions (age 55 or older)||$1,000||$1,000|

-There are many differences between the two, but one of the biggest distinctions is that the funds in an FSA will expire if unused during a plan year while the HSA funds can be used beyond the plan year.
+There are many differences between the two, but one of the biggest distinctions is that the funds in an FSA will expire if unused during a plan year, while the HSA funds can be used beyond the plan year.